GlitterRay/Project-X/README.md

 # Project-X

-This is the code for the following Chrome extention: https://chrome.google.com/webstore/detail/myautoge-chrome-extension/fbchgpeammgabjbhbhkcbdjihpbffokh?hl=en
+This is the code for the following Chrome extension: https://chrome.google.com/webstore/detail/myautoge-chrome-extension/fbchgpeammgabjbhbhkcbdjihpbffokh?hl=en

-Sometimes it does it's job, sometimes not.
+Sometimes it does its job, sometimes not.
 Can someone figure out why?